-Andrée Greenwell works diversely across mainstream and experimental platforms within the Australian performing arts, screen arts, and radio.
-Her catalogue of nearly 100 scores includes credits for Australia’s leading performing arts organisations including Sydney Theatre Company, Symphony Australia, Australian Dance Theatre, Bell Shakespeare, Belvoir and Queensland Music Festival.
-As artistic director and composer of Green Room Music (GRM), her capacity to create independent music theatre and multidisciplinary works in Australia, through which she rigorously explores challenging themes concerning a female experience, is unmatched.
+Andrée Greenwell is a multi-award winning composer, songwriter and performer, who works across the Australian performing arts, screen and radio.
+Her catalogue of over 100 scores includes credits for Australia’s leading performing arts organisations including Sydney Theatre Company, Symphony Australia, Australian Dance Theatre, Bell Shakespeare, Belvoir and Queensland Music Festival.

 As delegate/panelist: ISCM World Music Days 2000; Visionlines, Aarhus, 1998; ITI Music Theatre Workshop, Munich, 2004; Board and Programming Committee Member, 2nd Women Composers Festival, Malthouse, Melbourne, 1993.